 From Apryl of Southern Traveling Gal

-Only in “The Music City” is it possible to catch the latest exhibit at the Frist Art Museum, view the tombs of James Polk and Andrew Jackson’s tomb, respectively, see a replica of the Parthenon and enjoy live music at venues along the Honky Tonk Highway.
+Only in “The Music City” is it possible to catch the latest exhibit at the Frist Art Museum, see a replica of the Parthenon and enjoy live music at venues along the Honky Tonk Highway.

-Depending on time, consider visiting Cheekwood Estates and Gardens, a 55-acre botanical garden, or touring Belle Meade Plantation, or both.
+Depending on time, consider visiting Cheekwood Estates and Gardens, a 55-acre botanical garden, as part of your Nashville getaway.

 Of course, no trip to Nashville is complete without hot chicken from Prince’s Hot Chicken or biscuits from Loveless Cafe, located near the Natchez Trace Parkway.

 From Linn of Brainy Backpackers

 Boston is such a cool city to visit in the USA, rich in history, architecture, and food.

 Along the waterfront, you can walk the 43-mile-long Harbor Walk.

 But there is so much more to add to see during your trip to Boston, like the Freedom Trail, a 2.5-mile-long path taking you to 16 significant places in American history.

 It is well marked and technically be walked in as little as 90 minutes, though you can download the app and visit each place which will take at least a whole day to complete.